zhutoutoutousan/AI-Researcher/README.md

   1. 🌐 **Multi-LLM Provider Support**: Effortlessly integrates with leading language model providers such as Claude, OpenAI, Deepseek, and more.
 Researchers can select the most suitable AI capabilities for their specific needs.

   2. 📚 **Effortless Research Kickoff**: Kickstart your research journey with unparalleled ease!
 Simply provide a list of relevant papers, and **AI-Researcher** takes care of the rest—no need to upload files, contribute initial ideas, or navigate complex configurations.
-It’s the ultimate tool to help you jumpstart your research process efficiently and effectively.
+It's the ultimate tool to help you jumpstart your research process efficiently and effectively.

   3. 🧠 **Minimal Domain Expertise Needed**: AI-Researcher simplifies the research process by autonomously identifying critical research gaps, proposing innovative approaches, and executing the entire research pipeline.
 While some domain understanding can enhance results, the tool is designed to empower users of all expertise levels to achieve impactful outcomes with ease.